holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 feature_image: posts/2019-06-18-questions-every-unit-test-should-answer/poster.jpg
 ---

 We should write tests to prevent defects from happening.
 That is one of the key roles tests play.
 But not everyone knows there is more to writing tests than that.

-Tests play a very vital role when it comes to explaining two very important questions behind the feature they, well, test.
+Tests also explain two very important questions behind the feature they, well, test.
 Those are: the _how_ and the _why_.

 ## The 'how'